mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

   - swag for answering questions
   - maybe ppt/just talking
   - at the end, open floor for networking
+- At the end: opening the floor, stay even if you dont have questions!
 # What's Next

 This is a multi-part post, here are the other parts: